TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Setting "hurt" to materials is tempting but this should really be as a "on_collision" event
+    - Same with spawning explosions etc

 - We might need to have global settings for collision pairs after all
     - The default ones should always let the other play